metamn/metamn-dev/README.md

 * All images go into the `site/assets/images` folder at their original, largest size.
 * Every image has associated a same name JSON file. `anvelocom-archive-laptop.png` pairs with `anvelocom-archive-laptop.json`.
 * The JSON file contains responsive size declarations for various device sizes.
-* The `gulp images` task resizes the original images to responsive sizes (with ImageMagick), compress them and moves all results to `site/assets/images/resized`.
+* The `gulp images` task resizes the original images to responsive sizes (with ImageMagick), creates the 2X retina version, compress them and moves all results to `site/assets/images/resized`.
 * From this temporary directory images are moved to destination directory (`dist/assets/images`).
 * Currently only `.png` images are compressed with `pngquant`.
 If you have a `.jpg` image make sure the already compressed version goes into `site/assets/images`.